- Home

 The following are expense categories that are excluded from the Transfer Off tool.
 The resolution of these expenses must be managed by the department in consultation with CAMT or ORA:

-- Payroll and associated expenses
+Payroll and associated expenses

 Cost distribution corrections must be completed through iForms transactions for effort tracking.
 Grant Managers must contact the CAMT or ORA to resolve, either through cost sharing or with a cost distribution change if the payroll has posted to the WBSE in error.
 Departments should understand and communicate any associated tuition remission and cost sharing that may be impacted by iForms transactions.

-G/L accounts: 600000-619999, 634700, 808000
+• G/L accounts: 600000-619999, 634700, 808000

-- Credits
+Credits

 For cost-reimbursable projects, credits received after project closeout must be returned to the sponsor.
-Therefore, credits posting after Tasklist submission will be included in final reporting unless otherwise indicated by the department/center/institue.
+Therefore, credits posting after Tasklist submission will be included in final reporting unless otherwise indicated by the department/center/institute.
 If it is determined that the credit is not appropriate, contact the CAMT or ORA as soon as possible.

 Subrecipient invoices can be received after Tasklist submission and should be described in section 4 of the Closeout Tasklist as well as reflected in the balance.
 These are an allowable type of late activity.
 These payments go through departmental review and approval through the check request workflow process.
 Approval of subrecipient invoices received after their due date is guided by GAP 200.285, Subrecipient Invoicing: Late Final Invoices.
 No additional action is required from the departments at the time these expenses post to the ledger if properly reported on the Closeout Tasklist.

-G/L accounts: 691641-691660, 691675-691679, 697141-697160, 697175-697179
+• G/L accounts: 691641-691660, 691675-691679, 697141-697160, 697175-697179

-- Facilities & Administrative (F&A) and PAFM specific activity
+Facilities & Administrative (F&A) and PAFM specific activity

 F&A adjustments, cost overrun transfers, and residual balance transfers are final transactions completed by PAFM at the time of project closeout.
 No action is required from the departments for these transactions.

-G/L accounts: 694600, 696700, 696800, 752800-753200, 756700, 756800, 801325
+• G/L accounts: 694600, 696700, 696800, 752800-753200, 756700, 756800, 801325

 Debits not mentioned above are considered erroneous and will be transferred off to the backstop code reflected in Master Data.
 Please refer to the Management of Late Activity Notifications Quick Reference Guide for additional guidance.

-If there are no reporting requirements for a project, and the CONS setting in SAP is set to "not required," the GM should bring the balance to zero in accordance with institutional guidance and sponsor terms and conditions.
+For other types of non-reportable projects that do not have closeout document requirements, the GM should bring the balance to zero in accordance with institutional guidance and sponsor terms and conditions.

 VI.
 Federal Regulations